The Challenge: We have theories about what will make us happy, but they don’t always seem to work.

 4. Balance Stress with Breathing

->

-> Outdated Theory: Yea, yea, “take a deep breath” and all that jazz… There’s no reason to pay attention to the breath.
-We all know how to breathe, it happens on its own.
+Outdated Theory: Yeah, yeah, “take a deep breath” and all that jazz… There’s no reason to pay attention to the breath.
+We all know how to breathe.
+It happens on its own.
 Breathing differently won’t make a difference.

->

-> What the Research Really Says: Wrong!
+What the Research Really Says: Wrong!
 Research shows that your breath is intricately tied to your well-being and the state of your mind and that it holds the key to greater self-control and resilience (see here and here).

 Outdated Theory: Everyone’s looking out for themselves.
 I need to focus on myself to get ahead in life.

 – Self-focus is actually associated with anxiety and depression.